Something went wrong

 Adoption of solar home heating systems in Butler

-Out of all fuels, solar is the safest for the environment.
+Solar is the most environmentally friendly of all heating fuels.
 With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Currently, 7,204 homes in Butler are heated with active solar arrays.
-This is a 309% gain from 2014, when 1,760 homes used active solar heating.
+Today, 7,204 homes in Butler are heated with active solar arrays.
+This is a 309% gain from 2014, when 1,760 homes incorporated active solar heating.

 Butler County Heating Oil Trends